A Comprehensive Survey of Action Quality Assessment: Method and Benchmark: Fundamentals of Common AQA Setup

 \subsubsection{Correlation Metrics}

-The primary correlation metric used in AQA is the Spearman Rank Correlation Coefficient (SRCC).
+The correlation metric in AQA is the Spearman Rank Correlation Coefficient (SRCC).
 This metric assesses the strength and direction of the relationship between the predicted scores $\hat{y}_i~(i\in \{1,2,\cdots,N\})$ and the true scores $y_i$ based on their ranks $\hat{r}_i$ and $r_i$.
 SRCC can be defined as:

 where $\bar{r}$ and $\bar{\hat{r}}$ are the mean ranks of true and predicted scores, respectively.
 SRCC is particularly useful in scenarios where the precise numerical score is less important than the relative ranking of actions.
-This makes it a robust metric for evaluating ordinal data, as it emphasizes the consistency of rankings rather than absolute values.
+This makes it a robust metric for evaluating ordinal data, as it emphasizes the consistency of rankings.